cloudposse/atmos/website/docs/quick-start/vendor-components.md

 ---
-title: Create Components
+title: Vendor Components
 sidebar_position: 5
-sidebar_label: Create Components
+sidebar_label: Vendor Components
 ---

 In the previous steps, we've configured the repository, and decided to provision the `vpc-flow-logs-bucket` and `vpc` Terraform